 The best part?
 You don’t need a physical store to geotag a location.
 Take Claire Pettibone, for example, an online retailer that sells wedding dresses.
 It reposts customer photos to its Instagram page and geotags the location where the couple got married.
 Any other couples browsing that venue’s geotag can see where the dress was from.

 Hashtags help small businesses market their products online.
-Both TikTok and Instagram make hashtags searchable.
+Both TikTok and Instagram hashtags are searchable.
 Local businesses can use local hashtags—phrases specific to their store’s city—to reach people nearby.

 This is easier if your store is within a tourist destination.
 Suppose you’re delivering in-store experiences.
 Hashtags like #thingstodoin[location] can expose you to the social media users using these hashtags to build their daily itineraries.

 Try finding local citizens who post online about their city or town.
-New York Bucket List is an Instagram account that rounds up the best things to do in New York.
-Local businesses in the state can get in touch to get featured on its feed.
+For example, New York Bucket List is an Instagram account that rounds up the best things to do in New York.
+To get featured on their feed, local businesses in the state create quality content consistent with the NY Bucket List aesthetic and tag them.

 If you’d rather market your business in person, most community bulletin boards accept free advertising.
-Check your local postal office, community center, or grocery store to see if you can add a flyer to their bulletin.
+Check your local postal office, community center, or grocery store to see if you can create flyers and add them to their bulletin.

 More ecommerce brands are tapping into sports sponsorships to build brand awareness and community connection.
-According to Forrester, 39% of B2C chief marketing officers plan to increase their investment in sports sponsorships this year, and another 28% are entering the market for the first time.
+According to Forrester, 39% of business-to-consumer (B2C) chief marketing officers plan to increase their investment in sports sponsorships, and another 28% are entering the market for the first time.
 Community teams, emerging leagues, and youth sports offer ecommerce brands a unique opportunity to connect with potential and current customers.

-Pick sponsorships that align with your audience and values to make your investment worthwhile.
+Pick sponsorships aligned with your audience and values to make your investment in brand awareness worthwhile.
 Local leagues with strong digital engagement can be a sweet spot, especially when paired with creative activations like social content, giveaways, or discount codes.

 Guerrilla marketing ideas